See Palma’s historic center and coastline from a double-decker bus.

 - Go for the Ultimate 48-hour ticket if you’re spending multiple days in Palma and want to see everything without rushing.
 The 48 hours lets you take the boat tour one day, visit museums another day, and still have time for the Castle, Poble Espanyol, and Cathedral.
 The main difference from Supreme is the extra day, more museums, Cathedral access, and Arab Baths.

-One thing to note: the boat tour runs through November 30 and only Monday through Saturday.
+One thing to note: the boat tour runs from April 1 to November 30 and only on Monday through Saturday.
 Visiting on Sunday or in winter after November means the Supreme and Ultimate tickets lose some value since the boat won’t run.

 FAQs about Ticketing